Part 2: Make the Approval Process Multi-instance

 A DMN based decision table is defined using some input values and one or even

 more output values.
-By default, the First
+By default, the First hit policy is selected which

 means, the engine evaluates all the conditions on the input values defined